dwendland/i4trust-poc-ai-service/README.md

 In this use case, there are three subscriptions to be setup:

-* **Subscription 1:**  Smart Shepehrd Inc. subscribes to the Context Broker of Happy Cattle Co. to receive in an automated way animal coordinates update in its Context Broker by means of a Notification Proxy
+* **Subscription 1:**  Smart Shepherd Inc. subscribes to the Context Broker of Happy Cattle Co. to receive in an automated way animal coordinates update in its Context Broker by means of a Notification Proxy

 ```shell
    curl -v --location POST 'localhost:1029/ngsi-ld/v1/subscriptions/' \